Convex-Dev/convex/docs/network-governance-rules.md

 In particular, the CNGRs are intended to ensure a long-lived public utility network for the Internet of Value, supporting decentralised economic systems and open to all participants as a public good.

 The CNGRs therefore apply to parties that wish to use Convex technology to operate decentralised economic systems ("Operators" in this document).

+Feedback and PRs are welcome, as are discussions on the [Convex Discord](https://discord.com/invite/xfYGq4CT7v)

 ## Foundation Commitment